Why am I not able to connect to pypi.python.org?

 After the upgrade, in the PyPI remote repository configuration:

 Note!
 The Registry URL field is only available in Artifactory 5.10.3 and above.
-This field could not be added to earlier versions, and is therefore, not available in the patches for Artifactory 5.8.x and Artifactory 5.9.x.
-In these patches, to support the new PyPI structure, the only change you need to make is to set the URL field to https://pypi.org.
+This field could not be added to earlier versions, hence, not available in the patches for Artifactory 5.8.x and Artifactory 5.9.x.
+In these patches, the only change you need to follow is to set the URL field to https://pypi.org.
 The https://files.pythonhosted.org is automatically extracted from a system property, artifactory.pypi.default.download.url which is set to this value by default.

 Still Having Problems?

 JFrog will continue to support you through this transition.
-If you have any problems using the new PyPI index in Artifactory, or have any other questions regarding this change, please contact email@example.com and we will be happy to assist you.
+If you have any problems using the new PyPI index in Artifactory, or have any other questions regarding this change, please contact firstname.lastname@example.org and we will be happy to assist.